Knowledge base

 To delete your Infomaniak identity from the kAuth app, you must disable the kAuth security method from the 2FA section of the Manager.

-This guide explains how to disable two-factor authentication, also known as two-step verification (two-factor authentication in English, or 2FA) for logging into Manager Infomaniak (manager.infomaniak.com) or Mail Infomaniak (mail.infomaniak.com).
+This guide explains how to disable two-factor authentication, also known as two-factor authentication (2FA) or two-step verification for logging into Infomaniak Manager (manager.infomaniak.com) or Infomaniak Mail (ksuite.infomaniak.com/mail).

-For security reasons, Infomaniak support will never disable a connection validation method enabled on an account upon simple request.
-You must strictly follow the procedures below.
+For security reasons, Infomaniak support will never disable an enabled login validation method on an account following a simple request.
+You must follow the procedures below.

 Disable 2FA

-If two-step verification is enabled and you wish to disable it:
+If two-step verification is enabled and you want to disable it:

-- Click here to access 2FA management on the Manager Infomaniak.
+- Click here to access 2FA management on Infomaniak Manager.

-- Click on the Remove button to disable security:
+- Click the Remove button to remove security:

 - Enter the password to log in to your account.

-Obviously, the procedure above requires logging in one last time with two-factor authentication to then be able to disable it.
+Obviously, the procedure above requires logging in one last time with two-factor authentication in order to then be able to disable it.

-If you do not have access to the kAuth application or the device that receives the validation SMS, there is no point in calling Infomaniak; in this case, you will have no choice but to provide a number of security elements manually or via the app Infomaniak Check (kCheck) to regain access to your account:
+If you do not have access to the kAuth application or the device that receives the validation SMS, there is no point in calling Infomaniak; in this case, no choice, you will have to provide a number of security elements manually or via the Infomaniak Check (kCheck) app to regain access to your account:

-- Click here to access the login page for Manager Infomaniak.
+- Click here to access the Infomaniak Manager login page.

-- When prompted for additional authentication, click on the alternative methods:
+- When prompted for additional authentication, click on alternative methods:

-- Choose to enter one of your backup codes if you had downloaded the sheet when activating 2FA:
+- Choose to enter one of your recovery codes if you had downloaded the sheet when activating 2FA:

-- Otherwise, select the last option to request help to access the form allowing you to submit your ID documents and recognition selfie:
+- Otherwise select the last option to request help to access the form allowing you to submit your identity documents and recognition selfie:

-This guide explains how to enable two-step verification, also known as two-factor authentication (2FA) or multi-factor authentication, to secure your connection to your Manager Infomaniak.
+This guide explains how to enable two-factor authentication, also known as two-step verification or multi-factor / two-factor authentication (2FA, in English two-factor authentication, 2FA) to secure your connection to your Infomaniak Manager.

 Preamble

-- This two-step verification protects your account and personal data with your chosen password and a second method of identity verification, such as a code obtained on your mobile device.
+- This two-step validation protects your account and your personal data with the password of your choice and a second identity verification method, such as a code obtained on your mobile device, for example.

-- If a malicious person were to crack or steal your password, they would still need a validation code that only the legitimate user can obtain on their mobile device.
+- If a malicious person managed to decipher or steal your password, they would still need a validation code that only the legitimate user can obtain on their mobile device.

 - Refer to this other guide if you are an administrator of an Organization and wish to enforce 2FA on all users who have not yet activated it.